 Later, as a technology leader at Snapfish, he led the design and implementation of a software infrastructure that today serves over 100 million customers worldwide.
 He also spearheaded the development of online ventures -- worth hundreds of millions of dollars -- for Costco, Walgreens, and Walmart.

-As a consulting change-leader for HP and Royal Bank of Scotland, Max co-led division-wide initiatives that focused on business transformation, innovative organization design, and leadership development.
+As a consulting change-leader for T-Mobile, Microsoft, Airbnb, HP, and Royal Bank of Scotland, Max co-led division-wide initiatives that focused on business transformation, innovative organization design, and leadership development.

 Max sees his mission in life as one where he helps people and organizations self-actualize.
 He developed his passion for self-actualization from his upbringing in the former Soviet Union.
 There, he experienced firsthand what it was like to live in a totalitarian system where one’s natural gifts were repressed.
 Upon leaving the country, he saw similar wasteful patterns in organizations throughout the world.
 Max decided, then, to dedicate himself to helping unleash human and organizational potential, as a way of creating sustained and responsible business growth.